-Craig Nicholas Stammen…is the son of Jeff and Connie...married to Audrey, who hit a holein-one in January 2017...
-Craig captured the hole-in-one on video and it went viral, including being featured on The Today Show...his grandfather served in the US Army...was a three-sport athlete at Versailles High School (OH)…pitched at the University of Dayton where he is the all-time strikeout leader…earned his degree in entrepreneurship and business management …was an Atlantic 10 Academic All-Conference selection…his all-time favorite baseball player is Eric Davis...enjoys listening to Zac Brown Band...has been known to frequent Chipotle...his favorite TV show is Survivor and his favorite movies are Iron Man and Tin Cup...is a fan of John Wooden’s messages...roots for the Cincinnati Bengals and the University of Notre Dame...originally signed by Nationals' scout Ben Jones.
+Son of Jeff and Connie.
+Married to Audrey, who hit a holein-one in January 2017 on their honeymoon.
+Craig captured the hole-in-one on video and it went viral, including being featured on The Today Show.
+Audrey has coached women’s volleyball at the University of Maryland and the University of Dayton.
+The couple has a son, Chase Samuel Stammen and a daughter, Summitt...
+Was a three-sport athlete at Versailles High School (OH).
+Pitched at the University of Dayton where he is the all-time strikeout leader.
+Earned his degree in entrepreneurship and business management.
+Was an Atlantic 10 Academic All-Conference selection...Enjoys golfing and his all-time favorite baseball player is Eric Davis.
+Enjoys listening to Zac Brown Band.
+Has been known to frequent Chipotle.
+His favorite TV show is Survivor and his favorite movies are Iron Man and Tin Cup.
+He is a fan of John Wooden’s messages.
+Roots for the Cincinnati Bengals and the University of Notre Dame.

 Appeared in a career-high 60 games for SD, surpassing his previous high of 59 in 2012 while with WSH...
 His 80.1 IP ranked third among NL relievers and fifth among all MLB relievers…they were the most since he worked 81.2 innings in 2013 while with WSH..
 Fanned seven batters on 5/19 vs. ARI, which were the most he has ever struck out in his career as a reliever...
 On 5/19 vs. ARI and 5/23 at NYM, he tossed a season-high 3.1 IP, which were the most since he threw his 3.1 IP on 7/11/14 at PHI, while with WSH...
 Had a 15.0-scoreless inning streak (in a span of 13 games) from 8/17-9/18…allowed only seven hits and two walks with 16 strikeouts in that time...
 Faced 26 batters and inherited 24 runners with the bases loaded, which were both the most of any reliever in baseball… he allowed only two runs to score against him when pitching with the bases loaded, and his 8.3 inherited runners scored percentage was the best mark in baseball (among those who inherited at least 13 runners)…opponents posted a .077 average against him in such situations...
 After the All-Star break, he posted a 1.10 ERA (4 ER, 32.2 IP) in 31 appearances…the mark led all NL relievers in the second half of the season (min.
 30.0 IP), and Stammen's mark was second to only David Robertson's 0.97 ERA (split between CWS and NYY)...
 Stammen posted a 2.08 ERA against AL opponents and a 3.27 ERA against NL foes...
 Allowed just five earned runs in his last 33 games and 34.2 IP from 7/5-9/30, posting a 1.30 ERA while limiting opponents to a .210 (25-for-119) average...
 In the last two months of the season (August and September), posted a 1.44 ERA (4 ER, 25.0 IP)…allowed one home run in those 24 appearances and fanned 21 batters...
 When pitching in the eighth inning or later (including extra innings), he posted a 0.53 ERA (1 ER, 17.0 IP).